Anica1004/CourseJournal/README.md

 - After the end of a term, the user can input what courses they have taken in that particular semester.
-The user will input the course name, undergraduate year they have taken the course, the semester they have taken the course, final grade, the professor, short description of the course's quality, and credit of that course.
+The user will input the course name, undergraduate year they have taken the course, the semester they have taken the course, final grade, the professor, short description of the course's quality, course rating, and credit of that course.

  &nbsp;&nbsp;&nbsp;&nbsp; ex.